sandrasoi/My-Makers-Journey/WeekTen.md

 By the end of the week, the goal is to be able to answer "yes" to the week's primary questions:

 <h3>Monday 6th November</h3>

+This week is focused on learning about continuous integration and continuous deployment.
+Today I set up S3 on AWS which is an object storage service.
+I had to change the bucket policy to enable public access to this storage.
+This enabled me to upload a static webpage and view it online.

+I then learned to set up a Cloud Formation stack.
+Cloud Formation is used to build and manage the infrastructure that we require.
+I then connected to the stack locally using the ssh command followed by -i, pem key and the DNS.
+I created a diagram to improve my understanding of how the bucket and Cloud Formation work together.

+<h3>Tuesday 7th November</h3>